LabTranslationalArchitectomics/riboWaltz/README.md

 ### P-site offset

  The P-site offsets (POs) are computed by the function `psite` starting from a list of data tables generated by `bamtolist`, `bedtolist` or `length_filter`.
 The PO is defined as the distance between the extremities of a read and the first nucleotide of the P-site itself. `psite` processes all samples separately starting from reads mapping on the reference codon (either the start codon or the second to last codon, specified by *start*) of any annotated coding sequences.
 Read lengths-specific POs are inferred in two steps.
 First, reads mapping on the reference codon are grouped according to their length, each group corresponding to a bin.
 Reads whose extremities are too close to the reference codon are discarded (see the *flanking* parameter).
 For each bin temporary 5' and 3' POs are defined as the distances between the first nucleotide of the reference codon and the nucleotide corresponding to the global maximum found in the profiles of the 5' and the 3' end at the left and at the right of the reference codon, respectively.
 After the identification of the P-site for all reads aligning on the reference codon, the POs corresponding to each length are assigned to each read of the dataset.
-Second, the most frequent temporary POs associated to the optimal extremity (see the *extremity* parameter) and the predominant bins are exploited as reference values for correcting the temporary POs of smaller bins.
+Second, the most frequent temporary POs associated with the optimal extremity (see the *extremity* parameter) and the predominant bins are exploited as reference values for correcting the temporary POs of smaller bins.
 Briefly, the correction step defines for each length bin a new PO based on the local maximum, whose distance from the reference codon is the closest to the most frequent temporary POs.
 For further details please refer to the __riboWaltz__ article, available [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006169).

  For each sample `psite` prints on the screen the extremity chosen for the computation of the P-site offsets and the value upon which the correction is based.
 The offsets computed by `psite` are stored in a data table.
 Note: a non-filtered list of data tables is used as input in the following examples.
 If a filtered list was generated by either removing duplicated reads or discarding specific read lengths, it must be used for *all* downstream analyses, starting from the computation of the P-site offsets.